Some discussions on the Goldbach conjecture: Some results weaker than the Goldbach conjecture

 The set of integers that can be expressed as the sum of at most $K$ powers of $2$ is very sparse.
-Consequently, an alternative approach to approach the Goldbach conjecture is to express large even numbers as the sum of two primes, along with at most $K$ powers of $2$, where $K$ is a constant.
+Consequently, an alternative method to approach the Goldbach conjecture is to express large even numbers as the sum of two primes, along with at most $K$ powers of $2$ for some constant $K$.
 If the value of $K$ can be taken to be $0$, meaning that any sufficiently large even number can be expressed as the sum of two primes without any powers of $2$, then the Goldbach conjecture would hold for sufficiently large even numbers.
 Indeed, we cannot prove such a strong statement.
 However, Linnik \cite{Linnik1953} proved in 1953 that there exists a large enough constant $K$ such that every sufficiently large even integer can be written as the sum of two primes and at most $K$ powers of $2$.
+In 1975, Gallagher \cite{Gallagher1975} used a different method to prove the same result.
 In 1998, Liu-Liu-Wang \cite{LLW1998_2} proved that the value of $K$ can be specifically taken as $54000$.
 Since then, mathematicians have made a series of improvements to this constant.
-These include the works of Li \cite{Li2000}, Wang \cite{Wang1999}, Li \cite{Li2001}, Heath-Brown-Puchta \cite{HBP2002}, Pintz-Puzsa \cite{PR2003}, Liu-Lv \cite{LL2011}, and Pintz-Ruzsa \cite{PR2020}.
+These include the works of Li \cite{Li2000Linnik}, Wang \cite{Wang1999}, Li \cite{Li2001}, Heath-Brown-Puchta \cite{HBP2002}, Pintz-Puzsa \cite{PR2003}, Liu-Lv \cite{LL2011}, and Pintz-Ruzsa \cite{PR2020}.
 In 2020, Pintz and Ruzsa \cite{PR2020} proved the following theorem.

 \begin{theorem}[Pintz-Ruzsa, 2020] Every sufficiently large even integer is the sum of two primes and at most $8$ powers of $2$. \end{theorem}